 But first let’s look at the cover, shall we?

 The cover could perfectly be used on a VHS, DVD case or even a comic book, because it looks like it was directly taken from the show or drawn by Don Rosa or Carl Banks.
 It depicts Uncle Scrooge and Launchpad McQuack running from a mummy while carrying a pot full of gold and gems.
 And if you know the show, it’s a typical image from it.

 But it’s time to boot this ducker:

 The title screen is taken from the cover art and of course it wouldn’t be a DuckTales game without its infamous theme.
 I swear, I’m hearing it in my head while I’m typing this.
 WOO HOO!

 The intro then shows us Scrooge’s rival, Flintheart Glomgold, barging in Scrooge’s office and challenging him to a contest: whoever amasses the most riches in a month, gains the title of “Duck of the Year” and appears on the cover of Dime Magazine (Disney’s equivalent of Time Magazine, get it?).
 Wasn’t that in an episode of the show?

 Clicking on the map grants you access to the copy protection in some versions and after passing it, with the help of the manual, you can choose between several locations around the world to travel.
-Now you must be thinking that this game has lots of levels in it because of all the locations, right?
+Now you must be thinking that this game has lots of levels in it because of all these locations, right?
 Wrong!
-It has only four different stages:
+It has only 4 different stages:

 A jungle stage, where you again control the nephews, but this time you travel from left to right while jumping on the tree branches, swinging on vines and avoiding dangerous animals.
-Easily the hardest stage in the game.
+I consider it the hardest stage in the game.